How To Wholesale Real Estate In California: Step-By-Step (2025)

 - Attend Real Estate Auctions: You will find all-cash investors bidding on properties.
 A great way to network with bidders is to hand out your business cards and brochures.
 Get their names and contact information.

 - Local Real Estate Investors Networking Events: Find local associations, clubs, or investors' networking events.
 Wholesalers meet other investors and network with them.
-Some events will allow you to speak to the group to introduce yourself and explain what you are up to.
+Some events will allow you to speak to the group to introduce yourself and explain what you are doing.

 - Create A Website Looking For Cash Buyers: Many buyers look for wholesalers but don’t know how to find them.
 A localized SEO-optimized website can pop up in Google’s Top 3 or as the Featured Snippet for bigger exposure.